HarshitPnt/CS3423-DSL/docs/specification.md

 ```

 #### Character:
 Characters are represented by the `char` keyword.
-XYZ supports 8 bit characters.
+YAFSM supports 8 bit characters.

 ```c
 char a;
 char b = 'a';
 ```

 #### Float:
 Floats are represented by the `float_x` keyword, where `x` is the number of bits used to represent the float.
-XYZ supports 32 and 64 bit floats.
+YAFSM supports 32 and 64 bit floats.

 ```c
 float_32 a;